 **The READY Center has moved!
 The Center is now located 3640 MLK Jr. Avenue, SE.
 The center is open Monday to Friday from 9:00am to 5:00pm.

 How It Works

-- The READY Center engages participants within 30-days, prior to release from DOC custody, to share information about available services.
+- The READY Center engages DOC residents prior to their release from DOC custody to share information about available services.

 - Soon-to-be released participants complete interest forms and a screening is conducted to determine their needs.

-- The READY Center connects participants to District of Columbia Government agencies and CBOs for available resources and services.
+- The READY Center connects returning citizens released within 12 months from the DC DOC and the Federal Bureau of Prisons to District of Columbia Government agencies and CBOs for available resources and services.